 Q: What are the potential risks to the infant if I take Ozempic while breastfeeding?

 A: The potential risks to the infant are not well-defined due to the lack of data.
-Possible risks could include changes in blood sugar levels, gastrointestinal issues, and other adverse effects.
+Possible risks could include changes in blood sugar levels, gastrointestinal issues, and other adverse effects And that's really what it comes down to..

 Q: Are there alternative medications I can take for diabetes while breastfeeding?